 Why invest in QTC solutions?

-You might think “what’s the difference, all can be made in existing applications?”
+You might think, “what’s the difference, all can be made in existing applications?”
 That’s true, but the benefit of the CPQ is that all this information is located in the same system.
 And when CPQ is part of a CRM system like Salesforce, all the information is usable in reports and transferable through existing interfaces.
-On top, end-to-end QTC solutions offer better user experience for sales reps and other user groups.
+On top, end-to-end QTC solutions offer a better user experience for sales reps and other user groups.

 CPQ (Configure, Price, Quote) solutions make quoting easy by:

-- Enabling sales to Price the configurations according to product configuration, customer specific prices and other business logic automatically.
+- Enabling sales to Price the configurations according to product configuration, customer-specific prices and other business logic automatically.

 - Generating corresponding Quote documents matching the product scope and price.

 QTC (Quote-to-Cash) continues from CPQ and sold quote: